 - Cost.
 In addition to making your mortgage payments, you’ll eventually have to pay Haus back their share of the investment they made in your home’s equity, along with any additional share of the appreciation value.

 - Modest Amounts.
 With Haus, you may not get as much access to your equity as you would with a HELOC or a home equity loan; if you need sufficient amounts of your home equity to do something important, such as consolidate high-interest debt this may not be a great option for you.

 - Haus Equity Reviews.
 There are not many Haus real estate reviews online.
 However, this will change once the Haus company becomes more established.

 There are similar online home equity sharing companies offering services comparable to a Haus home equity sharing agreement; these sites include:

 Each of Haus’s rivals offers different terms and slightly different services, so it is worth shopping around a bit.
 Additionally, perhaps the biggest alternative to Haus is a traditional HELOC or home equity loan, too, which are available from thousands of lenders across the United States.

 Haus Reviews Home Buying Parting Thoughts

-If you need support with making a suitable down payment on your new home or want to put your current home’s equity to good use, Haus may be a good choice for you.
+If you need support with making a suitable down payment on your new home or want to put your current home’s equity to good use,

 However, prior to committing to an equity sharing agreement, make sure you talk to a trusted financial advisor and weigh all of your options carefully, so you find a solution that is a good fit for you.